toledo60/DESIGNS/README.md

 # DESIGNS

-A collection of designs used in Design of Experiments
+A collection of designs used for Design of Experiments.
+Most of these designs are used in my current research, so I've made a quick way to access them by creating this package.

 The following designs are currently available in `DESIGNS`